Main - TT BASICS - Time Trials Overview

 The Sports Car Club of America, INC. (SCCA) is a 501(c)4 nonprofit organization incorporated in the state of Connecticut, dedicated to owning, operating, and preserving sports cars; arranging and regulating sports car events and exhibitions; encouraging safe and sportsmanlike conduct on public highways; and developing technical information relevant to these purposes.

-Time Trials is a competition in which competitors vie for the fastest lap or elapsed time to complete a designated course.
-Time Trials competitors may share track, but these events are not wheel-to-wheel competitions.
+Time Trials is the term for competition in which competitors vie for the fastest lap or elapsed time to complete a designated course.
+Time Trials competitors may share the track or course, but these events are not wheel-to-wheel competitions.